dakanji/RefindPlus/README.md

 uga_pass_through     |Provides UGA instance on GOP to permit EFIBoot with modern GPUs.

 In addition to the new functions above, the following upsteam functions have been extended:
-- `use_graphics_for`: OpenCore and Clover added to loaders that can be set to boot in graphics mode.
+- `use_graphics_for`: OpenCore and Clover added as options that can be set to boot in graphics mode.
 - `showtools`: Additional tools added:
   - `clean_nvram` : Allows resetting nvram directly from RefindPlus.
   - `show_bootscreen` : Allows compatible GPUs to load the Apple Pre Boot Configuration screen.